V-Sekai/manuals/docs/decisions/20211214-create-an-open-metaverse-by-working-on-v-sekai.md

 - Customisable servers with their own individual game rules
 - Dependable for important presentations

-## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

 As a 3d world builder, I want to upload a world to invite my friends to experience (Voice Communication, Reliability, Networked) with me.